leticiagcapovilla/mywikitest/Machine/Groups/CON/spixconv.md

 ## Communication

-The communication with the board is made by using the [[CON:SPIxxCON|SPIxxCON]](link) bus, and it uses the SPI protocol together with some control pins.
+The communication with the board is made by using the [SPIxxCON](/Machine/Groups/CON/spixxcon#board-type-id) bus, and it uses the SPI protocol together with some control pins.

 *RS pin:
    if RS = 0: enable MOSI and CLK for the devices inside the board.